fabianapp/Getting-and-cleaning-data-week-4/README.md

 # Getting-and-cleaning-data-week-4
 Create a tidy data set

-In the "run_analysis.R" there is the code to create the tidy data set "my_analysis.txt", starting from the assigned data:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+In the "run_analysis.R" there is the code to create the tidy data set "my_analysis.txt" (whose variables descripions are in the file "Code book.md"), starting from the assigned data:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The steps you can find in the "run_analysis.R" are the following: